vicentinileonardo/old_website/aboutme.md

 # Hobbies

 In my free time, I enjoy a variety of activities that stimulate my mind.
-I love discovering new things and broadening my knowledge.
+I love **discovering new things** and **broadening my knowledge**.
 Here are a few of my current hobbies:

 ## Space Exploration